-In the state of Georgia, abortion laws require parental consent to have an abortion (unless it's an emergency); parents must have 24-hour notice prior to a scheduled abortion; and so-called "partial birth" abortions are prohibited, unless the procedure is medically necessary to save the life of the mother.
+Although the 1972 Supreme Court decision in Roe v.
+Wade protected abortion, states have legislated the procedure in many different ways, often imposing tough restrictions.
+In the state of Georgia, abortion laws require parental consent to have an abortion if the patient is under 18 years old (unless it's an emergency), parents must have 24-hour notice prior to a scheduled abortion, and partial birth abortions are prohibited, unless the procedure is medically necessary to save the life of the mother.

 Health Insurance and Abortion in Georgia

 A partial birth abortion is unlawful unless it's necessary to save the mother's life when that life is physically endangered and no other medical procedure will suffice to save her life.

 Parent must have 24-hour notice before scheduled abortion, unless waived or unless minor obtains judicial approval that minor is either mature enough to decide without parents' consent or parents' consent is not in best interests of the minor.

 Georgia Abortion Laws: Related Resources

 Speak to an Attorney to Learn More About Georgia Abortion Laws